hdlugas/MZsearch/paper/paper.md

 # Usage

 In a typical metabolomics workflow, noise is reduced, peaks are detected and aligned, peak areas are normalized, and then compound identification is performed, after which a statistical analysis can be performed to identify metabolites differentially abundant amoung groups of interest.
 MZsearch performs compound identification and has three main capabilities: (i) converting the raw data to the necessary format for spectral library matching, (ii) running spectral library matching to identify compounds based on their mass spectrometry data, and (iii) plotting a query spectrum vs. a reference spectrum before and after preprocessing transformations.
-These tasks are implemented separately for (i) GC-MS and (ii) LC-MS data due to the different spectrum preprocessing transformations.
+These tasks are implemented separately for (i) GC-MS and (ii) LC-MS/MS data due to the different spectrum preprocessing transformations.
 To see all parameters for any of the three main scripts (build_library.py, spec_lib_matching.py, plot_spectra.py), see the documentation at <a href="[[url](https://github.com/hdlugas/MZsearch)] https://github.com/hdlugas/MZsearch)"></a>.

 # Acknowledgements